Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Text Map

 Cost of Scaling and Root Planing

-At Applegate Dental, we don’t believe in cookie-cutter solutions.
+At Applegate Dental PLLC, we don’t believe in cookie-cutter solutions.
 We cater treatment to your specific needs and your unique mouth.
 After we’ve inspected your teeth and gums, we can properly diagnose and map out a treatment plan designed for you.
 At that point, we can provide a clearer idea of the cost and timeline for repairing your smile.
 Keep in mind that, for more advanced cases, scaling and root planing may need to be performed repeatedly every three to four months until the gums no longer show signs of the disease.